Jeopardy! Host Alex Trebek Dead at 80 - E! Online

 He continued, "But I brushed that aside quickly because that would have been a massive betrayal—a betrayal of my wife and soulmate, Jean, who has given her all to help me survive.
 It would have been a betrayal of other cancer patients who have looked to me as an inspiration and a cheerleader of sorts, of the value of living and hope, and it would certainly have been a betrayal of my faith in God and the millions of prayers that have been said on my behalf."

 Trebek's passion and drive to deliver an intellectually stimulating show began in 1978, when he was in his early 40s.
-He had just come off a job as a newscaster for the Canadian Broadcasting Corp. and was about to find out he had a knack for game shows.
+He had just come off a job as a newscaster for the Canadian Broadcasting Corporation and decided to try his hand at game shows.
 Since then, Trebek has hosted nearly 8,000 episodes of Jeopardy!, which has earned him numerous awards, including several Daytime Emmys.

 Trebek is survived by his wife of 30 years, Jean Trebek, and children Matthew and Emily.
-Jeopardy! producers said in their statement that the family has announced no plans for a service, but gifts in Alex's memory could go to the humanitarian organization World Vision.
+Jeopardy! producers said in their statement that the family has announced no plans for a service, but gifts in Alex's memory can go to the humanitarian organization World Vision.

-In a January 2019 interview, the TV personality shared that he has no regrets, except for one: that he didn't get to spend more time with his wife.
+In a January 2019 interview, the TV personality shared that he has no regrets, except for one: That he didn't get to spend more time with his wife.

-"My wife Jean and I have been together almost 29 years, and I was thinking about President Bush when he died, and all the comments about his life about what a nice guy he is, and how he and his wife had been together 73 years, he told People after his cancer diagnosis.
+"My wife Jean and I have been together almost 29 years, and I was thinking about President [H.W.]
+Bush when he died, and all the comments about his life about what a nice guy he is, and how he and his wife had been together 73 years," he told People after his cancer diagnosis.
 "I thought, 'Oh my gosh...if I'd just met Jean in my 20s we could have had a longer life together.'"